| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 For Fourier-transform mass spec, points are equally spaced in frequency space, which will lead to unequal spacing in M/Z space.
 Therefore, we create regions using the point-point differences in frequency space.

-What will be returned is an IRanges
+What will be returned is an IRanges object, where the widths are constantly

 increasing over M/Z space.